smdanna/R_workshop/README.md

 # R-workshop
-R workshop for the Douglas lab
+R workshop for the Norbert Schmitz lab